Chemaclass/chemaclass.com/content/blog/2020-12-01-sharing-git-patches.md

 title = "Sharing your git patches"
 [taxonomies]
 tags = [ "software", "sharing", "git", "team" ]
+[extra]
+subtitle = "Another way of sharing quick suggestions with your team"
 +++

 > Another way of sharing quick suggestions with your team